BlastSlimey/CheckingOverIt/README.md

 - Monologue traps
 - Disable saving any progress
 - Goal enabling item
+- Hammer force increasion (starts with 0, 3 is vanilla, up to 4)
 - Deathlink:
   - Receiving deathlinks triggers…
     - Teleport to start